-In order to accommodate future related projects, as well as the existing deficiency of parkland within Glendale, the City is devoting additional resources to the acquisition and development of parks within residential areas throughout the City.
-It is reasonable to expect that all of these facilities will undergo CEQA review and that Project-specific impacts associated with the development of each will be mitigated to the extent feasible.
+In order to accommodate future related projects, as well as the existing deficiency of parkland within residential areas throughout the City.
+It is reasonable to expect that all of these facilities will undergo mitigated to the extent feasible.
 As a result, cumulative impacts associated with construction of future parks are expected to be less than significant.